-3. Choose the option to view the webcast, participate in the moderated chat, or both.
+3. Choose the option to view the webcast, send a question to the webcast or both.

-Will Your Brain be archived and accessible for future use?
+Will Chasing the Dream: Exploring Black History be archived and accessible for future use?

 Yes.
 The text and video will be archived and available about two weeks after the event.